 System Sizing and Manual J Results

 Determining the appropriate size equipment for the space it serves is crucial to achieving both effective and efficient central air conditioning.
 Whether the equipment is a replacement unit utilizing preexisting distribution duct work or a newly installed system, system sizing is performed using formulas developed by the ACCA, referred to as Manual J calculations.
 The sponsors of this study agreed that checking the proper sizing of the installed equipment was such a determining factor for system efficiency that Manual J calculations should be performed on all installed units.
 The exceptions to this were units that could not be easily distinguished to the space they serve.
 Large homes with multiple systems and systems that interact with each other were not included in the calculations as the system boundaries could not be accurately determined without ductwork schematics.
-The following tables (Table 3-13 and Table 3-14) indicate the results of the Manual J load calculations for the installed units.
-For each sample point, we divided the Manual J calculation by the rated capacity of the unit in tons to compare the Manual J calculation per ton of the installed unit.
-The ratio is then how that comparison relates to the total capacity of the unit in tons.
-These ratios are 1.03 and 1.19 for the 2012 and 2013 samples, respectively, and suggest that oversizing is not a significant issue for these installations.
-A perfectly sized unit would have a ratio of 1.0 and each ratio less than or greater than that would be under-sized or over-sized, according to the Manual J calculations.
-It should be noted that condenser units are sold in load capacities rounded off to 0.5 tons, where one ton is equal to 12,000 Btuh (British Thermal Units per Hour) of cooling capacity.

-Table 4-13: Manual J Results (2012 Sample)